Authenticity, Self-Empowerment and Co-Creating a More Beautiful World.

 Ok.
 I accepted that.

 And the result?
-Well, I am still working there 3 years on.
+Well, at the time of writing, I am still working there 3 years on.
 Improvements were made to my terms and conditions and whilst I can’t tell you that I came out of that conversation hundreds of euros richer, I can say that I came out of that experience a thousand times more empowered.

 I should also point another important aspect of this self-empowerment story.